Automatic curd maker machine with thick homemade dahi

 How does a yogurt maker machine work?

-A yogurt maker machine uses a low-wattage heating element (typically 15–20W) and a thermostat to maintain milk at 42–45°C for 6–8 hours.
-This is the optimal temperature range for Lactobacillus bacteria to ferment milk into curd.
-You add warm milk, mix in a spoon of starter curd, and the machine handles the temperature control automatically.
+A yogurt maker machine uses a low-wattage heating element.
+This element typically uses 15–20W of power.
+It also has a thermostat.
+The thermostat keeps milk at 42–45°C for 6–8 hours.
+This is the best temperature range for Lactobacillus bacteria to ferment milk into curd.
+You add warm milk.
+Then you mix in a spoon of starter curd.
+The machine handles the temperature control automatically.

 Can I make Greek yogurt in a yogurt maker machine?

 Yes.
 Make regular curd in the yogurt maker machine as usual.
-Then strain the set curd through a muslin cloth or fine strainer for 2–4 hours in the refrigerator.
-The whey drains out, leaving thick Greek-style yogurt.
-One litre of regular curd yields approximately 400–500 ml of Greek yogurt.
+Then strain the set curd through muslin cloth.
+You can also use a fine strainer.
+Do this for 2–4 hours in the refrigerator.
+The whey drains out.
+This leaves thick Greek-style yogurt.
+One litre of regular curd makes about 400–500 ml of Greek yogurt.

 How much electricity does a curd maker use per month?

-At 15W running for 8 hours per batch, a curd maker consumes 0.12 kWh per day.
-Over 30 days, that is 3.6 kWh, costing approximately Rs 27 at standard domestic tariffs (Rs 7–8 per kWh).
-For comparison, a 9W LED bulb running 8 hours daily costs Rs 16–18 per month.
-The curd maker adds virtually nothing to your electricity bill.
+At 15W running for 8 hours per batch, a curd maker uses 0.12 kWh per day.
+Over 30 days, that is 3.6 kWh.
+This costs about Rs 27 at standard home rates of Rs 7–8 per kWh.
+A 9W LED bulb running 8 hours daily costs Rs 16–18 per month.
+The curd maker adds almost nothing to your electricity bill.

 Why is my curd not setting in winter even with a curd maker?

-Three common causes: (1) the starter curd was too old or inactive — use fresh, tangy curd as starter, not week-old dahi from the fridge; (2) the milk was too hot when you added the starter — let boiled milk cool to 40–45°C before mixing; (3) you opened the lid during the cycle, releasing heat.
-Add the starter, close the lid, and do not open it for at least 6 hours.
+Three common causes: (1) the starter curd was too old or inactive.
+Use fresh, tangy curd as starter.
+Do not use week-old dahi from the fridge.
+(2) The milk was too hot when you added the starter.
+Let boiled milk cool to 40–45°C before mixing.
+(3) You opened the lid during the cycle, releasing heat.
+Add the starter, close the lid.
+Do not open it for at least 6 hours.

 Is stainless steel better than plastic for a yogurt maker?

 Yes.
-304 stainless steel does not absorb odours, does not stain from turmeric or spices, does not leach chemicals during extended heating, and is easier to clean.
-Food-grade plastic is safe for single-use heating but can discolour, retain sour-milk odour, and degrade over hundreds of heating cycles.
-If you are using the machine daily, stainless steel is the better long-term choice.
+304 stainless steel does not absorb odours.
+It does not stain from turmeric or spices.
+It does not leach chemicals during extended heating.
+It is easier to clean.
+Food-grade plastic is safe for single-use heating.
+But it can discolour.
+It can retain sour-milk odour.
+It can degrade over hundreds of heating cycles.
+If you use the machine daily, stainless steel is better.
+It is the better long-term choice.

 Can I use a yogurt maker machine with plant-based milk?

 You can, but results vary.
-Soy milk ferments most reliably because it has enough protein for the bacteria to work with.
-Almond milk, oat milk, and coconut milk often produce thin, runny results unless you add a thickening agent.
-You will also need a vegan starter culture (available online) since traditional dahi starter contains dairy-based bacteria.
-The machine itself works the same way — it just maintains temperature.
+Soy milk ferments most reliably.
+It has enough protein for the bacteria to work with.
+Almond milk, oat milk, and coconut milk often make thin, runny results.
+This happens unless you add a thickening agent.
+You will also need a vegan starter culture.
+You can find it online.
+Traditional dahi starter contains dairy-based bacteria.
+The machine itself works the same way.
+It just maintains temperature.

 Sources and References